sebalander/VisionUNQ/README.md

 - resources : contains all non code files (images, videos, etc).
 - README.md : this file
 - LICENSE.md : The license that applies to all the code in the repository.
 BSD 3-Clause license, same as OpenCV.
+- HISTORIAL.md : Log of notable changes and annotations in general.

 Project Description
 -------------------